 2. Say it in few words.
 This is not for increasing comprehension for the listener.
 The benefit of keeping it in few words is actually for the hypnotist.
 When you take these direct suggestions and make them indirect, you will have more flexibility if you can express your suggestion in short sweet words.
 It means your own thought process is clear and you exactly know what you want from your subject.

-3. Focus on 1 outcome.
+3. Focus on one outcome.
 Chunk up if you have too many outcomes.
-This is what chunk up means. (boat, car, bike, car) – have something in common.
-There are all vehicles.
-In the same fashion, you can easily get to – what is the common outcome/purpose/intention of all the goals.
+This is what chunk up means: boat, car, bike, car – have something in common.
+These are all vehicles.
+In the same fashion, you can easily get to the common outcome/purpose/intention of all the goals.
 And just go direct after it.
 If you want to learn more on how to learn to chunk up, especially in business communication, I highly recommend you read Precision by Michael McMaster & John Grinder.

-1. Remember, we are writing direct instructions first only so that we can convert them to indirect suggestions subsequently.
-I wish to write more on how to convert direct suggestions to indirection suggestion soon.
+1. Remember, we are writing direct instructions first, so that we can convert them into indirect suggestions subsequently.
+I wish to write more on how to convert direct suggestions to indirection suggestions soon.
 Until then you can read any reliable book on the Milton Model.

 2. Yes, I do use very complex and nested suggestions.
 Complexity has to evolve naturally without violating the basic rules.
-And no matter how stacked or nested my use of language pattens when I am demonstrating conversational hypnosis, I as a conversational hypnotist know what are the basic suggestions that I am targeting.
-And this whole article is about giving oneself the opportunity to build this specific ability to give direct simple suggestions first.
+And no matter how stacked or nested my use of language patterns, when I am demonstrating conversational programming, I, as a conversational programmer, know what are the basic suggestions that I am targeting.
+And this whole article is about giving oneself the opportunity to build this specific ability to discover useful suggestions first.

 3. You can also read more on writing direct suggestions here.

 Ps: This is a series of articles designed to help you become a Master Communicator who can change mindsets and belief structures conversationally.
-Each article will provide the exercise that build in mastering the skill of conversational hypnosis
+Each article will provide an exercise that helps you master the skill of conversational programming.